shivanichhetri/NylasAssignment/README.md

 </td></table>

-<h3>Follow the instructions listed in the body of each of the messages.</h3>
+<h3>6.
+Follow the instructions listed in the body of each of the messages.</h3>
 Instruction mentioned were

-1. Make a request to the Nylas API that marks every message in this thread as "read" and be sure to include all requests and responses made.
+a.
+Make a request to the Nylas API that marks every message in this thread as "read" and be sure to include all requests and responses made.

 <table><td>